 Getting treatment for a mental health condition is an important step toward recovery.
 Some people worry that getting help from a doctor or counselor for a mental health condition might make them seem weak, but it is actually a sign of strength.
 More and more Americans are getting treatment for mental health conditions.
-More than 1 in 7 U.S. adults get treatment each year.1
+More than 1 in 7 adults in the United States get treatment each year.
+1

 How can I find treatment for my mental health condition?